 Unfortunately, a reality check is needed to bring everyone down from this “high” and re-focus on the core issue at hand which is identifying, engaging and converting with their core audiences within a sensible budget.
 Remember, investing in Shiny Objects make you vulnerable, not successful.

 The Misunderstanding of Monetization

-In some instances, both advertisers as well as agencies, often tend to forget about tracking every interaction point and that little oversight can be a huuuge mistake (channeling the Trump-isms).
+In some instances, both advertisers and agencies, often forget to track every interaction point and that little oversight can be an unfortunate mistake.
 This assumed “low-hanging” fruit for tracking things other than traditional eCommerce/Lead Gen Forms such as (below) can completely skew overall performance and future optimization which could be devastating to startups as they hunger for continual growth.